Collection Number: GR ASCSA HAT 046

 Series IVA: Popular Press: Print, Audio, Visual (Box 134) has correspondence about proposed articles, films, television and radio programs about the Agora or interviews with Mr. Thompson, as well as his subscriptions to these media.

-Series V: Agora (Boxes 135-153a) includes excavation reports; notes, plans and drawing of Agora sites; inventory and concordance notebooks; bound financial statements and grant proposals; photograph albums prepared for public relations; and a large collection of plans chiefly concerning the restoration of the Stoa of Attalos and the construction of the museum, and a scrapbook with photos and other publicity material from the dedication of the Stoa in 1956.
+Series V: Athenian Agora Excavations (Boxes 135-153a) includes excavation reports; notes, plans and drawing of Agora sites; inventory and concordance notebooks; bound financial statements and grant proposals; photograph albums prepared for public relations; and a large collection of plans chiefly concerning the restoration of the Stoa of Attalos and the construction of the museum, and a scrapbook with photos and other publicity material from the dedication of the Stoa in 1956.
 ASCSA management correspondence about Agora issues are found in Series IIB.

 Series VI: Personal History (Boxes 154-164) contains Homer A. Thompson’s lecture notes and exams from his student years at the University of British Columbia and the University of Michigan, his lecture notes when teaching at the University of Toronto, family and travel photographs, an oral history and curricula vitae, a collection of letters from and articles about the war years, his diaries and agendas from 1929-1998, and other personal material.